uk es it fr pt

 Moose Water Temperature and Wetsuit Guide

 The water temperature (6 °C) at Moose is very cold.
-You will need a quality steamer wetsuit, a neoprene hood, gloves and boots.
-Cloudy, with an effective air temperature of (5 °C), so feeling about the same in the water or out of it.
+Despite the sun, surfers will need to wear a good steamer wetsuit, a neoprene hood, gloves and boots.
+Relatively mild air temperatures and a windchill factor of (14 °C).

 Canada Sea Water Temperature